mikenguyen13/data_analysis/_book/05-regression.md

 ##### Normality of Errors

 Ensuring the normality of errors is a critical assumption in many regression models.
 Deviations from this assumption can impact inference and model interpretation.
-Diagnostics for assessing normality include:

--

--   [Methods Based on Empirical Cumulative Distribution Function]: The ECDF of residuals can be compared to the cumulative distribution function (CDF) of the standard normal distribution.
+For diagnoses assessing normality, see [Normality Assessment].

 Plots are invaluable for visual inspection of normality.
 One common approach is the Q-Q plot, which compares the quantiles of the residuals against those of a standard normal distribution: